philterd/philter/docs/docs/dashboard.md

 ### Testing Philter

 The **Dashboard** home page allows you to test Philter's configuration by submitting text or PDF documents.
 You can select a filter policy and see how Philter redacts the information.
 This is useful for fine-tuning your policies before deploying them to production.
-The Dashboard page also has a **Client SDKs** tab with links to the Philter CLI and the official Java, .NET, and Go SDKs.

 ### Policy Management

-In the **Policies** section, you can:
+In the **Redaction Policies** section, you can:

 *   **Create and Edit Policies**: Edit a policy's JSON directly, or build one in the [policy editor](https://policies.philterd.ai/) and paste the JSON in.
 Policies are validated on save.
 *   **Managed Policies**: Access a library of pre-configured policies for common use cases (e.g., HIPAA, GDPR).
 You can clone these to create your own custom versions.
 *   **Always/Never Redact Lists**: Define terms that should always or never be redacted across *all* of your policies.
+These have their own **Always/Never Redact Lists** page.

 ### Metrics and Usage